 The HNHP Implementation Strategy recognizes that the vast majority of natural features in Huron County are on privately owned land.
 Therefore, the success of the plan depends on landowners, municipalities and agencies working together to conserve our natural heritage.

-The public is invited to provide input on the plan.
-Please forward comments to firstname.lastname@example.org or call us toll-free at 1-888-524-8394 ext.
-3. Thank you to all those who attended one of our two information open houses:
+The public is invited to provide input on the draft plan.
+Please forward comments to email@example.com or call us toll-free at 1-888-524-8394 ext.
+3.